hotrodorm/hotrod/README.md

 ## Torcs &mdash; At a Glance

-[Torcs](./hotrod-project/docs/docs-5/torcs/README.md) discovers slow queries at runtime by computing rankings by impact, response time, execution frequency, and others.
-The visibility that Torcs offers about the actual running application can provide critical information to understand the bottlenecks of the application that need to be addressed.
+[Torcs](./hotrod-project/docs/docs-5/torcs/README.md) discovers slow queries at runtime by computing rankings by impact, response time, execution frequency, and others factors.
+The insights that Torcs provides into the actual running application can be crucial for pinpointing bottlenecks that need to be addressed.

-For example, the ranking by highest response time starts automatically when Torcs is added to the application and can provide a ranking of queries in the form:
+For example, the ranking by highest response time starts automatically when Torcs is integrated into the application, providing a ranking of queries in the following format:

 | Rank | Execs | Errors | Min Time (ms) | Avg Time (ms) | Max Time (ms) | Impact (ms) | Data Source | SQL |
 | :--: | --:| --:| --:| --:| --:| --:| :--: | :-- |